kateolmstead/javascript-sdk/README.md

 This guide assumes you're already familiar with the concept of frames and messaging, and that you have all of the relevant `frames` setup for your application.

-If you are new to PlayRM's messaging feature, please refer to <a href="http://integration.playnomics.com" target="_blank">integration documentation</a>.
+If you are new to PlayRM's messaging feature, please refer to <a href="http://integration.playnomics.com/support/#core-concepts" target="_blank">Core Concepts for Messaging</a>.

 Once you have all of your frames created with their associated `<PLAYRM-FRAME-ID>`s, you can start the integration process.